szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Energy Drain significantly more powerful (400) (IWDEE BGEE BG2EE EET)

 2 levels of drain is unremarkable and a waste of a spell slot, particularly when the likely enemies to fight by the time you get this spell are fairly high level.
+Now it drains 6 levels.
 Additionally, this makes the spell behave similarly to how it does in IWDEE, where outsiders, undead, and constructs are ensured to be immune to it.

-For example, if this is cast on a maximum level Skeleton Warrior, their specific stats would be like this:

-- Maximum HP: 80 → 96
+There are many differences beyond that.
+First, if cast on an undead target, they are actually empowered pretty heftily for 8 hours:

+- Fully healed and maximum HP increases by 20%
+- Become immune to turning attempts
-- Armor Class: 2 → -2
+- Armor Class improves by 4
+- Damage resistances increase by 15% (30% in case of magic damage resistance)
+- Attacks per round increase by 1
+- Their attacks always hit at least a +4 weapons to determine what they can hit
+- +3 Strength
+- Movement speed increases by 50% of their normal speed

+Otherwise, if the target is NOT AN ALLY (this condition exists to prevent abuse), the target becomes a friendly Devil Shade if they die within 1 turn.
+The caster, given the same conditions, they also get various benefits for 4 hours (where it applies):

+- Arcane spell recovery: 1 spell of up to level 8, 2 of up to level 7
+- Divine spell recovery: 1 spell of up to level 7, 2 of up to level 6
+- Heals 50% of their maximum health plus 3d6
-- APR: 2 → 3
+- Strength increases by 2
-- Slashing resistance: 40 → 55
-- Crushing resistance: 0  → 15
-- Piercing resistance: 50 → 65
-- Missile resistance:  60 → 75
-- All non-physical damage resistances: 0 → 15 (except cold, which they're immune to)
-- Strength: 18/40 → 21
+- THAC0: +6 (half if mage/thief, +1 if they have fighter levels)
+- Damage: +2 (only if no fighter levels exist -- for example, it applies to necromancers, as well as cleric/mages)
+- Caster cannot get any of these benefits beyond the healing part until 8 hours have passed (2400 seconds in real time)

 ### Make Maze bypass Magic Resistance and make minotaurs immune to it (405) (IWDEE BGEE BG2EE EET)